How to buy QBE Insurance (QBE) shares

-QBE Insurance Group Limited is an insurance-property & casualty business based in Australia.
-QBE Insurance shares (QBE) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-QBE Insurance has a trailing 12-month revenue of around $13.2 billion.
+QBE Insurance is an insurance-property & casualty business based in Australia.
+QBE Insurance shares (QBE) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+QBE Insurance has a trailing 12-month revenue of around $13.5 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in QBE Insurance